shihab97820/base-learning/README.md

 Learning about onchain social experiences helped me understand how Web3 can introduce new relationships between platforms, creators, and communities.

 **#Base #BuildOnBase #SocialFi #OnchainSocial #Creators #Web3 #100DaysOfBase**

+## Day 32 – Exploring Base Testnet Development 🧪

+Today's learning focused on why testnets are important when developing applications for Base.

+I learned that developers can test smart contracts and application flows in a test environment before deploying to mainnet.
+This makes it possible to identify bugs, test integrations, and improve the user experience without putting real assets at risk during early development.

+Learning about testnet workflows showed me that careful testing is a critical part of responsible blockchain development.

+**#Base #BuildOnBase #Testnet #SmartContracts #Developers #Web3 #100DaysOfBase**